SLIBIO/SLib/README.md

         `slib.lib`

-### KDevelop or CMake
+### CMake or KDevelop

-Firstly, open and build `SLib.kdev4` project in the `build/Linux-KDevelop` directory in SLib source.
+Firstly, run `build-release.sh` (or `build-debug.sh`) in the `build/Linux-CMake` directory in SLib source.
+(You can also use KDevelop project - `SLib.kdev4` in the `build/Linux-KDevelop` directory to compile SLib).
 After completion of build, you can see the precompiled static libraries in the `lib/Linux` directory.

 Secondly, setup your project which will use SLib.